Laniey2319/derive/README.md

 2. I found this website on Facebook.
 3. It looks very clean, classic, and timeless.
 It is a simple black and white design with a nice light sans-serif typeface.
 4. The navigation is common, with a hamburger menu opening into the options.
 The menu at the top is interactive by having the icons change colours as you go over them.
+5. There is a list of cards which you can scroll through with the most recent articles.
+Within each article are link which lead to other articles from that website or others, such as the New York Times.
+6. I think this is a very beautiful website because of it's classic and clean design, it is also very easy to navigate anr very informative.
+7. I would make the site a little more interactive, perhaps with an action associated with moving over the cards or to have more moving aspects to the page.

 ---
 ## Site 3